lukaszKielar/lokai/README.md

 -   [ ] Conversations
     -   [x] Adding new conversation - design dedicated pop up
     -   [x] Deleting conversation
-    -   [ ] ?
-Changing settings for conversations, e.g. LLM model
+    -   [ ] Add `session_path` column to `conversations` table - it should store local path to chat session `LOKAI_DIR/chats/{chat_id}`
 -   [ ] Chat
     -   [ ] Highlighting code snippets returned by LLM
     -   [ ] Ability to copy chat or selected messages to clipboard
+    -   [ ] Save/load Kalosm Chat history to/from disk
+    -   [ ] Create simple cache (or reuse some tool) to store Chat sessions to avoid constant reading/writing from/to disk
 -   [ ] Prompt
     -   [ ] Set prompt's border to different colors depending on the factors like: empty prompt, LLM still replying, error
--   [ ] ?
-Ollama
-    -   [ ] Downloading models (in the background)
-    -   [ ] Polling Ollama Server to get the status - presenting status to users
-    -   [ ] Present all available local models
+    -   [ ] Improve prompt transcription process.
+Currently there is no way to turn off microphone, and the app constantly listens until its killed.
+I need to toggle it on/off on demand.
 -   [ ] Popup or presenting shortcuts
 -   [ ] Bar that presents sliding messages (iterator for a piece of text that moves from right to left)
 -   [ ] Tracing